 What do you like most about your log book?

-I chose the Porter for its thin, tall build.
-I didn’t want a bulky, square one in case I wanted to put in my pocket.
-There are some books like the Epiphany and Expedition Point Five that would work good but they’re too small for my liking, I knew I’d fill them up in no time.
-Next, I didn’t want a refillable one.
-I wanted one that’ll keep the pages within it forever.
-The Porter’s handsewn grit and durability achieve exactly that.
+The most appealing aspect for me is keeping a written record of my fitness.
+I chose a handsewn book intentionally.
+I wanted one that’ll keep the pages within it forever and a handsewn's grit and durability achieve exactly that.
 Those pages are in there for life and I can keep this log around to reflect how my training went.
-The Porter has a buckle closure which is excellent to clip a pen onto.
-With the smaller journals, pens stick out awkwardly.
+I do like the buckle closures which are excellent to clip a pen onto.
+With the smaller journals that don't have a closure, pens stick out awkwardly.

 Above all, I wanted a physical journal that I could write in and get that tactile touch.
-There are hundreds of fitness apps out there that I could accomplish this with, but I’ll be the first to admit I am more addicted to technology than I’d like to admit.
+There are hundreds of fitness apps out there that I could accomplish this with, but I am more addicted to technology than I’d like to admit.
 I work on two computer monitors all day, I go home and wind down with Netflix/Hulu, and I spend my free time streaming YouTube videos and browsing social media.
 It feels good to unplug and connect with paper.
 Not to mention my eyes thank me for the break.

 What pen/pencil do you like to use?